 Playing with gelatine is fascinating fun for kids (and adults, too!).
-And with the flavours of toffee, banana and caramel popcorn in a custardy pot, this one-Syn superstar is the perfect after-dinner pud for all ages.
+And with the flavours of toffee, banana and caramel popcorn in a custardy pot, this one-Syn superstar is the perfect after-dinner pud.
 Slimming World members will find the recipe on the member website and app.

 Fruit skewers with chocolate dipping sauce